Entrepics and Care Ethics

 Carol Gilligan

 In In a Different Voice: Psychological Theory and Women’s Development (1982), Carol Gilligan introduced the idea that there is a “different voice” in ethics that had previously been underappreciated in developmental psychology.
 Her research criticized Lawrence Kohlberg and other psychologists who worked on moral development focusing on males.
 The scales Kohlberg and others were using to test moral development, when applied to females, suggested that a large percentage of females never reached moral maturity.
-Gilligan argued that her research on moral development demonstrated that there two distinct moral voices and two distinct ways of demonstrating moral maturity.
+Gilligan argued that her research on moral development demonstrated that there are two distinct moral voices and two distinct ways of demonstrating moral maturity.
 In a later paper, “Moral Orientation and Moral Development,” she posited that each voice is associated with a justice-dominant or care-dominant moral orientation.
 Most people are capable of switching between these orientations quite fluidly, but tend to default to one or the other.

 Nel Noddings